Submissions

 • Author's name and surname (for each author, in case of co-authorship);

-• A Funding Disclosure Statement concerning any supporting agencies, source of research funding or other institutional support have facilitated the research provided with the name of the funding organisation/s and the grant number; if none, state “This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors";
+• Funding Disclosure Statement concerning any supporting agencies, source of research funding or other institutional support have facilitated the research provided with the name of the funding organisation/s and the grant number; if none, state “This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors";

-• An Artificial Intelligence (AI) Use Disclosure Statement concerning any use of generative AI tools or AI-assisted technologies in the research, writing, editing, or preparation of the manuscript, specifying the tools used and their application; if none, state "The authors declare no use of artificial intelligence tools in the preparation of this manuscript";
+• Artificial Intelligence (AI) Use Disclosure Statement concerning any use of generative AI tools or AI-assisted technologies in the research, writing, editing, or preparation of the manuscript, specifying the tools used and their application; if none, state "The authors declare no use of artificial intelligence tools in the preparation of this manuscript";

-• A cover letter (optional);
+• Cover letter (optional);

 § 2.5.
 Secondary publications and Working Papers Policy

 The Journal prioritizes original scholarship.
 For manuscripts previously published elsewhere in other languages, in substantially different forms, or as working papers with ISBN, authors must contact the Editorial Office prior to submission.
-Each case will be evaluated individually for compliance with COPE and ICMJE secondary publication guidelines in order to be admitted to the submission.
+Each case will be evaluated individually for compliance with COPE and ICMJE secondary publication guidelines in order to be admitted to submission.

 Due to the high volume of submissions received for each Call for Papers, manuscripts that are declined during the Preliminary Editorial Assessment cannot be resubmitted to the same Call for Papers, even in updated/modified form.